 Planet Thulcandra

 Planet Thulcandra: Magic and Science in C. S. Lewis’s That Hideous Strength is a is a scholarly yet accessible study by Joseph Weigel.
 Lewis believed that the human quest to become immortal and create the god-man is a deception of devils that uses both technology and spiritual power to pursue the desired goal.
-Forthcoming from Apocryphile Press.
+Forthcoming from Apocryphile Press with a chapter I’m contributing about Lewis’s modern occult context and his response to it.

-Exploring the Ingredients that Help Us Understand the Bible, God, and Ourselves.
+Exploring how cultural contextualization shapes our Biblical understanding.
 This approachable non-fiction work by John Farwell helps young people learn how to read the Bible in historical context.
 Forthcoming from Wootton Major Publishing.

 Quilt of Dreams